ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/SYSTEM_ARCHITECTURE.md

 *   **Loss Metrics**:
     *   For CALM and KAGH, MSE loss is minimized on the sliding support buffer.
     *   For the ADMR solver, the L2 norm of the pre-projected constraint violation vector is minimized.
+    *   For **Joint Physical Embeddings**, Phase Alignment Score ($\text{PAS}_h$) coherence and continuous co-primality entropy mismatch are minimized over live support buffers.
-*   **Straight-Through Estimators (STE)**: Used to propagate gradients through non-differentiable operations (like cyclotomic quantization and modular boundaries) to parameters.
+*   **Straight-Through Estimators (STE)**: Used to propagate gradients through non-differentiable operations (like cyclotomic quantization, Matrioshka shell boundaries, and log-polar conformal unrolling) to physical embedding parameters.
 *   **Sliding Support Buffers**: Inference steps maintain a FIFO support history of the last 4 transitions to run MAML adaptation steps on live inputs.